 - Increase the understanding of the field of design (including with architecture, fashion, art and other cultural production) in order to enhance your ability to create work and establish a practice that is engaged with the world at large.

-The new USC MFA Design studios are located in Los Angeles, a cultural hub with an international gallery and museum scene with several arts districts and hundreds of design and advertising companies.
+The new USC MFA Design studios are house in the Roski Graduate Building located in Los Angeles, a cultural hub with an international gallery and museum scene with several arts districts and hundreds of design and advertising companies.
 With a select cohort enrolled each year, the program provides a unique experience that focuses on wide-ranging experimental design and social practice, as well as the creative and intellectual exploration afforded by a leading world-class university.
 This curricular depth coupled with USC Roski's intellectual and artistic reach, its position on the Pacific Rim and in one of the world's major arts and design capitals, and its ability to provide a vast array of cross- and interdisciplinary opportunities for its students offers an unparalleled environment for advanced study and practice.
-USC Roski boasts collaborative partnerships with design firms, museums and design collectives and has formal affiliations with the USC Fisher Museum of Art, The Hancock Memorial Museum, The Pacific Asian Museum and the California African American Museum.
+USC Roski boasts collaborative partnerships with design firms, museums and design collectives and has formal affiliations with the USC Fisher Museum of Art, The Hancock Memorial Museum, The Pacific Asia Museum and the California African American Museum.

 As a capstone to their degree, all Roski MFA Design students are required to submit a written thesis which provides a rigorously researched and theoretically and historically grounded set of arguments relating to a specific, proposed design final project.
 In addition to the written thesis students will mount a practice component which can include an exhibition, public presentation, community project, or a proposal for a new course or new program.
 A cohort exhibition takes place in the spring of the second year.
 Each student is guided in both elements of the thesis by a committee of supportive faculty, including the thesis supervisor and two other members.